VaudoiseAssurances/API-Guidelines/en/operations.md

 ### Monitoring API consumption

-The team in charge of an API running on production environment **SHOULD** ensure it is being monitored.
+The team in charge of an API running in a production environment **SHOULD** ensure it is being monitored.

 ### Health check

-An API **SHOULD** have an endpoing to check its health status
+An API **SHOULD** expose an endpoint to check its health status
 ```javascript
 {
   "name": "Va.Api.Business.MyAwesomeProduct",